Deicide (band): Musical style and influences

-Lyrical themes

 Deicide's songs have been described as "misanthropic odes to Satan."
 The band's lyrics explore vehement anti-Christian themes, as well as themes of blasphemy, Satanism, suicide, human sacrifice, deicide, and hell.
 Some of the band's song titles include "Death to Jesus", "Fuck Your God", "Kill the Christian", "Behead the Prophet", "Scars of the Crucifix", and "Christ Don't Care".
-Despite this, drummer Steve Asheim has denied belief in Satan or any other fire deity, explaining: "The whole point of Satanic music is to blaspheme against the Church [...]
-Life is short enough without having to waste it doing this whole organized praying, hoping, wishing-type thing on some superior being."
+Despite this, drummer Steve Asheim has denied belief in Satan or any other fire deity, explaining that the point of Satanic music is to blaspheme against the Church.

 Controversy and censorship

-Deicide has received considerable controversy throughout their career.
-Most of the controversy surrounded frontman Benton for a rash of shocking interviews and wild statements.
+Deicide has received considerable controversy throughout their career, particularly due to Benton's statements.
 Benton has repeatedly branded an inverted cross into his forehead on at least 12 different occasions.
 During an interview with NME magazine, he shot and killed a squirrel with a pellet gun to prevent any further damage to his electrical system in the attic at the location the interview was held.
 This act garnered negative attention from critics and some animal rights activists.
 Benton had professed beliefs in theistic Satanism during Deicide's early years, claimed to slaughter rodents for fun, and that he held beliefs in demonic possession and that he was possessed.
-Such statements had eventually been concluded as tongue-in-cheek and little more than sensationalism by band members questioned alternatively.
+Such statements had eventually been concluded as tongue-in-cheek and little more than sensationalism by other members.
 Additionally, Benton claimed in the early 1990s that he would commit suicide at the age of 33 to "mirror" a lifespan opposite that of Jesus Christ.
 However, he passed that age in 2000 and did not commit suicide, rebutting in 2006 that these statements had been "asinine remarks" and that "only cowards and losers" choose to kill themselves.

-Deicide has been banned from playing in several venues (such as Valparaiso, Chile over a promotional poster featuring Jesus Christ with a bullet hole in his forehead) and with various festivals such as Hellfest, after several graves had been spray-painted with "When Satan Rules His World", a reference to a song from Deicide's 1995 album Once upon the Cross.
-In addition, their music video for "Homage for Satan", which features blood-splattered zombies on a rampaging mission to capture a priest, was banned from UK music TV channel Scuzz.
+Deicide has been banned from playing in several venues, such as in Valparaíso, Chile over a promotional poster featuring Jesus Christ with a bullet hole in his forehead; and from festivals such as Hellfest, after several graves had been spray-painted with "When Satan Rules His World", a reference to a song from Deicide's 1995 album Once upon the Cross.
+Their music video for "Homage for Satan", which features blood-splattered zombies on a rampaging mission to capture a priest, was banned from UK music TV channel Scuzz.